FAIMS/burial-mounds-web/README.md

 The rest of this section will discuss on how to generate record pages in detail.

 In the *\_import* folder there is a Python script named *makeSite.py*.
-The purpose of the script is to generate a separate yaml file for each row in the CSV.
-Each column corresponds to a front matter variable in the yaml file.
+The purpose of the script is to generate a separate YAML file for each row in the CSV.
+Each column corresponds to a front matter variable in the YAML file.
 The variable will be the name of the column with all space characters replaced with the underscore character `_` and the characters are converted to all lowercase (**EXCEPT** the unique identifier) .

 **NOTE**: The unique identifier will be stored into the front matter variable `record_id`.
 You would need to provide the column name (case-sensitive) so that the script can extract the id for the record.